Comcast settles lawsuit over overcharging cable TV subscribers

 Comcast Corp has reached a $50 million settlement in a decade-old lawsuit accusing it of overcharging cable television subscribers, 1-1/2 years after the U.S. Supreme Court threw out a larger version of the class-action case.

-The preliminary settlement, which requires court approval, calls for Comcast to pay $16.67 million (10.33 million British pounds) in cash to current and former subscribers in Philadelphia and four nearby countries.
+The preliminary settlement, which requires court approval, calls for Comcast to pay $16.67 million in cash to current and former subscribers in Philadelphia and four nearby countries.

 Comcast will also offer current subscribers as much as $33.33 million in services via a $15 bill credit or free Internet upgrades or movies worth up to $43.90.